hobbes7878/data-driven-journalism/course-schedule.md

 1/18: Introductions

-1/25: Quantitative methods in journalism
+1/25: Math for Hacks: Quantitative methods in journalism

 2/1:

 2/8: